Syfaro/fuzzysearch-owo/README.md

 It has a few software dependencies to run:

 * PostgreSQL with the [bktree] extension as the primary backing datastore
-* Redis to send events about user actions
+* NATS for pubsub and distributing events
 * [Faktory] for managing background tasks
 * [faktory-cron] to run scheduled jobs (provided in jobs.yaml)
-* NATS for publishing information on newly discovered public images

 It also requires credentials or app tokens for the following sites: